Dubai Financial Market PJSC

 Threads

-A new series of equity futures contracts will be available for trading starting on June 12, 2025, with a de-listing date of September 18, 2025.
-These contracts, part of the September 2025 SSFs Contract Series, include futures for companies such as AIRARB, ANSRI, ARMX, DEWA, DEYAAR, DFM, DFMGI, DIB, DIC, DU, EMAAR, EMPWR, EMRDEV, ENBD, GFH, SALIK, and SHUAA.
-This announcement is from the Dubai Financial Market, and further details can be found on their website.
-The information provided is subject to change, and the Dubai Financial Market Regulated Derivative Contract Trading Regulation takes precedence in the event of any discrepancies.
+A new series of equity futures contracts for October 2025 will be available for trading on the Dubai Financial Market starting from July 10, 2025.
+These contracts include various futures such as AIRARB, ANSRI, ARMX, DEWA, DEYAAR, DFM, DFMGI, DIB, DIC, DU, EMAAR, EMPWR, EMRDEV, ENBD, GFH, SALIK, and SHUAA.
+All these contracts will be listed on July 10, 2025, and de-listed on October 16, 2025.
+Additional details and updates can be found on the Dubai Financial Market website.
+Note that the information provided is subject to change and the Dubai Financial Market Regulated Derivative Contract Trading Regulation takes precedence in case of any inconsistencies.